fmrl/rubrstmp/README.markdown

 usage
 -----

-you can use rubber stamp to maintain [vim][vim] setting hints, amongst other things. for example, the following text in a source file:
+you can use rubber stamp to maintain [vim][vim] modelines, amongst other things. for example, the following text in a source file:

 `# $vimode$`